AgilionApps/all-things-agilion/README.md

 4. Front-end UX/UI implementation
 5. Back-end implementation
 6. Testing and deployment
-7. Repeat 2-5 in quick iterations
+7. Repeat 2-6 in quick iterations

 #### 9. Billings, time tracking and expenses

 *Customer Billings*

 1. Upfront fee for LeanVision Workshop
 2. Customer deposits budget for the next month in 3rd party escrow account.
 3. Agilion invoices on the 1st & 16th of each month based on billable hours.
 4. Invoices are paid automatically from escrow account.

 *Time tracking*

-1. Everyone at Agilion is to record billable time through LetsFreckle in the same day the hours are executed on.
+1. Everyone records billable time through LetsFreckle the same day you did the work.
-2. Anyone can check the LetsFreckle *pulse* to see who is billing time on which projects
+2. Anyone can check LetsFreckle *pulse* to see who is billing time on which projects
+3. Everyone must write a brief and descriptive log of what they did on the time record.
+Example: *Customer check-in, plan and code XYZ task*

 *Expenses*

-1. The leaner Agilion operates, then the more availability for cash bonuses to employees
+1. The leaner Agilion operates, then more available cash bonuses for employees
 2. Partners must approve all company expenses.
-3. In general Agilion pays for team meals, office, key vendors and web subscriptions, and marketing and sales operations, and allocated owner expenses.
+3. In general Agilion pays for team meals, office, key vendors and subscriptions, marketing and sales operations, and allocated owner expenses.

 #### 10. Sales